truj1ll0/mkdocs-help-center/docs/embedded-studio/install-an-embedded-donation-form.md

 !!! example "Before you start"

     The steps to add an embedded form depend on your website builder.
-Check out our article for [WordPress](help-center/embedded-studio/embed-a-donation-form-on-wordpress)
+Check out our article for [WordPress](https://classyacademy.github.io/help-center/embedded-studio/embed-a-donation-form-on-wordpress/)

     **Note for Wix users:** Embedded Studio does not currently support Wix.
+We recommend using a [Studio page](https://support.classy.org/s/article/intro-to-classy-studio).

 When installing an embedded form for the first time, you’ll complete two main steps: